The value of accessible travel

 - Priority access to Tourism Accessibility Funding, where available and eligible

-- Access to training and resources
+- Free access to training and resources,

-- Invitation to educational events and peer-to-peer networking
+- Educational events and peer-to-peer networking

 - Inclusion in promotional materials for World Wheelchair Basketball Championship